pyccel/psydac/docs/installation.md

 ## Optional PETSc installation

-Although Psydac provides several iterative linear solvers which work with our native matrices and vectors, it is often useful to access a dedicated library like [PETSc](https://petsc.org).
+Although PSYDAC provides several iterative linear solvers which work with our native matrices and vectors, it is often useful to access a dedicated library like [PETSc](https://petsc.org).
 To this end, our matrices and vectors have the method `topetsc()`, which converts them to the corresponding `petsc4py` objects.
 (`petsc4py` is a Python package which provides Python bindings to PETSc.)
-After solving the linear system with a PETSc solver, the function `petsc_to_psydac` allows converting the solution vector back to the Psydac format.
+After solving the linear system with a PETSc solver, the function `petsc_to_psydac` allows converting the solution vector back to the PSYDAC format.

 In order to use these additional feature, PETSc and petsc4py must be installed as follows.
 First, we download the latest release of PETSc from its [official Git repository](https://gitlab.com/petsc/petsc):